tchajed/sys-verif-fa25/docs/notes/hoare.md

 What does it mean to prove $\hoare{P}{e}{\fun{v} Q(v)}$?
 We have a bunch of "rules" above, but where do they come from?

 The reason Hoare logic is useful and what it means to have a (proven) Hoare triple is that we can give a definition of _soundness_ of a Hoare triple that relates it to the semantics of programs, and then all the rules given above can be proven as theorems.
-The soundness definition requires that we interpret propositions, and you can think of that interpretation as being Coq propositions here.
+The soundness definition requires that we interpret propositions, and you can think of that interpretation as being Rocq propositions here.

 ::: important Hoare triple definition/soundness